mkrzywda/MKKnowledgeGraph/README.md

 - it has to be interesting,
 - this repository is not for advertising ourselves but for sharing the knowledge,
 - let is stick to template.
-- sharing information about new weekly in yours social media :smile:
+- share information about new weekly in yours social media :smile: